 - stool and blood tests

-- sigmoidoscopy, where a short, flexible tube (sigmoidoscope) is used to investigate the lower bowel
+- sigmoidoscopy, where a doctor uses a short, flexible tube, or sigmoidoscope, to investigate the lower bowel

-- colonoscopy, where a long, flexible tube (colonoscope) is used to investigate the colon
+- colonoscopy, during which a doctor uses a flexible tube, or colonoscope, to investigate the colon

-- endoscopy, if symptoms occur in the upper part of the gut.
-A long, thin, flexible telescope (endoscope) goes down through the esophagus into the stomach.
+- endoscopy, which doctors carry out if symptoms occur in the upper part of the gut.
+A long, thin, flexible telescope, or endoscope, goes down through the esophagus, or food pipe, into the stomach.

-- CT scan or barium enema X-ray to reveal changes inside the bowel
+- CT scan or barium enema X-ray, which help reveal changes inside the bowel

 If symptoms are severe and frequent, the likelihood of complications is higher.
 The following complications may require surgery:

 - stricture, where a part of the gut narrows, causing a buildup of scar tissue and partial or complete blockage of the intestine

 - perforation, which is when a small hole develops in the wall of the gut, from which contents can leak or cause infections or abscesses